neajul/Hosthandleiding/content/2-1_hardware.md

 Hard Disk Drives have been around for a long time.
 Simply put, they operate similar to a CD or DVD, with all data stored on a physically spinning disk.
 They are the slowest, type of storage, but also the cheapest.
 They are very big in comparison to other solutions and not very durable: Hard drives have a limited amount of read/write operations they can do before they will inevitably die, and when they do, they probably cannot be fixed without spending a considerable amount of money.
 Most servers are always on and especially when you have multiple users, this means that your hard drives will undergo a lot of read/write operations. **The question is not *if* an HDD will fail, but *when*.**

 There are server-grade HDDs which are more resistant to wear, but cost more money.
 For the scope of self-hosting, those are probably not required, though.
-Even under continuous use, a new HDD should last a few years, and there are setups to prevent data loss even in case of an HDD drying.
+Even under continuous use, a new HDD should last a few years, and there are setups to prevent data loss even in case of an HDD dying.

 > [!WARNING]
 > While we recommend buying used hardware wherever possible, we don't recommend this with HDDs.